revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Boot.md

 ## Technical

-1. How do you decide whether to choose either Spring or Spring Boot framework for the application?
+1.How do you decide whether to choose either Spring or Spring Boot framework for the application?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)